BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-This event works the same as `take` event, but it takes items from a chest at specified location.
-The instruction string is defined in the same way as in `chestgive` event.
+This action works the same as `take` action, but it takes items from a chest at specified location.
+The instruction string is defined in the same way as in `chestgive` action.

 !!! example
     ```YAML